merbridge/website/content/en/blog/2022/merbridge-and-cilium/index.md

 ---
-title: "Merbridge and Cilium Hand in Hand"
+title: "Merbridge and Cilium"
-linkTitle: "Merbridge and Cilium Hand in Hand"
+linkTitle: "Merbridge and Cilium"
 date: 2022-04-23
 weight: 1
 ---

-# Merbridge and Cilium Hand in Hand
+# Merbridge and Cilium

 [Cilium](https://cilium.io/) is an excellent open source software that provides many networking capabilities for cloud native applications based on eBPF.
 As a pioneer in the developing roadmap of eBPF, it provides great design concepts, which also inspires our team to initiate the Merbridge project.